-The Dakota are a nation of Indigenous peoples whose traditional territories span large sections of contemporary United States and Canada.
+The Dakota Nation's traditional territories span large sections of contemporary United States and Canada, .
 The first European newcomers to arrive in Western North America were French explorers, fur traders, and missionaries in the mid-seventeenth century.
 New France’s Anishinaabe allies described their Dakota western enemies as na-towe-ssiwa, (translated to “people of an alien tribe”).
 As a result, the French referred to the Dakota variously as “Naduesiu,” “Nadoessi,” “Nadouessi,” “Nadouessioux,” which British and American fur traders later shortened to “Sioux.”
 However, the term “Sioux” should be avoided, as it was derived from a derogatory term.
-Instead, these groups prefer the names they called themselves: Dakota, Lakota, and Nakota.
+Instead, these nations use the names: Dakota, Lakota, and Nakota.
 The French envisioned the Dakota homeland as analogous to the Upper Mississippi River Valley.
 In reality, the Dakota controlled a much vaster territory that stretched from the Upper Mississippi River to the Middle Missouri River.
 The Dakota had three principal divisions – the Dakota to the east, the Nakota in the centre, and the Lakota to the west.
 In the east, there were four Dakota subdivisions of Mdewakanton, Sisseton, Wahpeton, Whapekute.
 The central Nakota subdivided between the Yankton and Yanktonai (“Little Yankton”).
 The Lakota subdivisions were more nebulous but divided themselves into smaller political units at the regional level, they are somethings known as the Teton or Teton Sioux.
 The Dakota recognized these subdivisions as seven distinct oyate (a word best translated as “people”) and referred to themselves collectively as the Seven Council Fires (Oceti Sakowin).
 The Mdewakanton, Sisseton, Wahpeton, Whapekute, Yankton, Yanktonai, and Lakota were ancestral political units of the Seven Council Fires (Oceti Sakowin).
 Even though different in many respects, all three groups were politically united and referred to themselves a collective Dakota, Nakota, and Lakota alliance.

 Starting in the eighteenth century more and more Sioux bands migrated deeper into the west, following herds of buffalo onto the northern Great Plains.
 The Nakota and Lakota began to acquire horses in the first decades of the eighteenth century.
 In total, the Seven Council Fires encompassed a population of 24,000 and possessed an unparalleled military capability that exceeded the power and reach of the British or French Empire in North America.
 In the east, however, the Dakota peoples of Upper Mississippi River Valley – the Mdewakanton, Sisseton, Wahpeton, Whapekute – became specialists in the fur trade and diplomacy.
 The Sioux effectively controlled access to their prairie hunting grounds on the Northern Great Plains from the east, and thus policed the flow of people and goods between the Atlantic World and the heart of North America.
 The fur trade shifted some economic conditions and altered some of the everyday aspects of the Dakota lifestyle – the Dakota incorporated manufactured European trade goods, such as firearms, iron knives and hatchets, coarse woollen cloth, wool blankets, cooking utensils, beads, and needles – but they did not allow to them to undermine or alter their culture, beliefs, and traditions.
 However, as time went on, the fur trade did have an adverse effect on the Dakota, who had become more reliant on the fur trade for wellbeing.
 Moreover, the fur trade also brought unintended side effect of the introduction of virgin soil disease epidemics – smallpox, influenza, measles, and whooping cough – that devastated Dakota populations.